Animal, Nutrition and Food Science (Doctor of Philosophy)

 Minimum Degree Requirements

 The candidate must meet all the requirements as prescribed by the Graduate College for the degree of Doctor of Philosophy.
-The candidate is required to attend and participate in ANFS 301, Graduate Journal Club and ANFS 302, Graduate Seminar every semester that the courses are offred.
-The candidate must also participate in one semester of ANFS 303, Research Proposal Writing.
+The candidate is required to attend and participate in ASCI 301, Graduate Journal Club and ASCI 302, Graduate Seminar every semester that the courses are offered.
+The candidate must also participate in one semester of ASCI 303, Research Proposal Writing.
 In addition, all courses and seminars as established by the Studies Committee must be satisfactorily met.
 The student is expected to meet with their committee within the first two semesters and then at least annually until the doctoral research is completed and an acceptable dissertation written and defended.
 It is also expected that a Ph.D. student will have at least two publications ready to submit, or already submitted, to an appropriate scientific journal.
-All doctoral students will be provided the opportunity to participate in their respective Department's undergraduate teaching program.
+All doctoral students will be provided the opportunity to participate in their respective department's undergraduate teaching program.
 Proficiency in a modern foreign language or computer language and programming is optional at the discretion of the Studies Committee.